Frequently Asked Questions

 Can Bookers cancel after booking a DJ?

-Bookers may always need to cancel a DJ, but some costs are always involved.
+Bookers may need to cancel a DJ, but some costs are always involved.
 These costs depend largely on the DJ's chosen cancellation policy, which may vary from very flexible to super strict.

 |The cancellation policy is||Very flexible||Flexible||Moderate||Strict||Super strict|